 The Boatyard Distillery sits proudly on the banks of Lough Erne.
 This setting of true natural beauty gives our operation an extra strong reminder, on a daily basis, of how important sustainability is.
-As such we play an important part in our local community, and we are committed to being carbon neutral by 2023 at the latest.
+As such we play an important part in our local community and we are committed on our journey to be carbon neutral.

 The Boatyard bottle itself is made from extra flint recycled glass.
 The cork used is both natural and unvarnished, made from wood sourced from ecologically and sustainably managed forests in Portugal.
 Our label, which is something we have a great deal of pride in, is produced by the last British paper mill (James Cropper) and is made from recycled paper.